Skip to main content

 Group Attendance

-Example questions
+Example Questions:

 • How is group attendance trending over time?

-• Which individuals participate in multiple groups?
+• Which people are regularly attending multiple small groups?

 Did this answer your question?